functions-lab/functions-lab.github.io/_pages/research.md

 ---

-**Acknowledgments**: Our research projects are supported in part by NSF grants OAC-2503010 (CC\* Integration-Large), CNS-2443137 (CAREER), ECCS-2434131 (NewSpectrum), CNS-2330333 (EAGER), AST-2232458 (SII-NRDZ), CNS-2211944 (CISE Core), CNS-2128638 (SWIFT), and CNS-2112562 (NAI), the SRC/DARPA JUMP 2.0 program (CUbiC – Center for Ubiquitous Connectivity), a Duke Science &amp; Technology LAUNCH Grant, a Pratt Engineering Beyond the Horizon Initiative Grant, a Google Research Scholar Award, IBM Academic Awards, NVIDIA Academic Awards, NTT Research Grants, an ACM SIGMOBILE Student Community Grant, and NEC Labs America Research Gifts.
+**Acknowledgments**: Our research projects are supported in part by grants from NSF (CAREER, CC\* Integration-Large, NewSpectrum, EAGER, SII-NRDZ, CISE Core, SWIFT, and Athena AI Institute for Edge Computing), ARO (W911NF2510241), SRC/DARPA JUMP 2.0 Center for Ubiquitous Connectivity (CUbiC), Duke Science &amp; Technology Initiative and Pratt School of Engineering, as well as grants and gifts from ACM SIGMOBILE, Google, IBM, NEC Labs America, NTT, and NVIDIA.
 The findings, positions, or opinions of our research projects do not necessarily represent the official policy of any of these organizations.

 <div class="row">
     <div class="col-sm">